 - a MyServiceNSW Account

-- 3 current Australian identity documents, such as driver licence, passport, Medicare card, to verify your identity documents
+- 3 current Australian identity documents, such as driver licence, passport, Medicare card

 - acceptable documentation showing proof of ownership or long-term lease agreement relating to the land specified in your application, such as: